 Our Story

-Since becoming a speech therapist, Caitlin always found purpose in helping children develop their communication skills so that their personalities could shine through and they could deepen their relationships with others.
-She lived for the moments when a child could tell their parents a joke or “I love you” for the first time.
-These were the moments that families wanted - moments of just being with their child.
+Since its beginning, Radiant Moments Pediatric Therapy has found purpose in helping children develop their communication skills so that their personalities can shine through and they can deepen their relationships with others.
+We live for the moments when a child tells a joke or says "I love you" for the first time.
+These are the moments that truly matter.

 Meet the Team